 Did you know?
 In 2020, an Ethereum token called MEME was airdropped to the community, each of whom received 355 tokens for free.
 Today, those 355 tokens are worth around $60,000 – and at their peak were worth over $700,000!

 Some cryptocurrency exchanges award airdropped tokens to their users.
-For instance, in December 2020, Coinbase supported an airdrop for Spark tokens, a new token that was airdropped to XRP holders.
+For instance, in December 2020, Coinbase was one of many exchanges that supported an airdrop for Spark tokens, a new token that was airdropped to XRP holders.
 Popular crypto Telegram channels and Twitter accounts also publicize forthcoming airdrops.

 Defi users have hugely benefited as protocols look to gain users with the promise of token rewards, as happened with Uniswap and 1Inch, to name but two.